fabric-testbed/Authz/README.md

 - Slice.Multisite - allows to create slices spanning multiple sites
 - Slice.Measurements - allows to provision measurement VMs
 - Slice.NoLimitLifetime - allows to create slices with a lifetime beyond default limit X time units without the need to renew
+- Project.Educational - tags the project as educational restricting it to a subset of resources

 ### Actions, Scopes and Action Attributes